TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/benchmarks/benchmark_smart_placement.md

 # Building benchmark application

-To build this application, compiler ti-cgt-armllvm >= 3.1.0 is required.
-Please make sure that `CGT_TI_ARM_CLANG_PATH` variable in imports.mak points to correct path of the compiler.
-Once this basic path is setup then compiling this program can be achieved using make command.
+To build this application, compiler ti-cgt-armllvm >= 3.2.0 LTS or later is required.
+Application can be compiled using make command.

 # Running benchmark application